TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

    .. method:: readline([size[, keepends]])

-      Read one line from the input stream and return the decoded data.
+      Read one line kutoka the input stream and return the decoded data.

       *size*, if given, is passed as size argument to the stream's :meth:`read` method.

-      If *keepends* is false line-endings will be stripped from the lines returned.
+      If *keepends* is false line-endings will be stripped kutoka the lines returned.